-As mentioned in Greg’s write-up, a rendered version of the same image was used as a section header in a paper titled ‘Rock Art and Sequence In The Eastern Cape’, by Simon Hall.
-This was the clue that led Greg to tracking down the Tarkastad image.
+A rendered version of the same image was used as a section header in a paper titled ‘Rock Art and Sequence In The Eastern Cape’, by Simon Hall.
+This was the clue that led researcher Greg Dunn to tracking down the Tarkastad image.
 The same illustration was used by the Cape Town-based Community Arts Project in the early 1990’s as the organisation’s logo, with some modification:

 Why does AfrikaBurn use the San Clan as its identity?

 In the initial phase of organising the very first AfrikaBurn during the period 2006 and 2007, the co-founders were looking for a symbol or icon that could represent the AfrikaBurn community and experience.
 The Tarkastad image, and the CAP version, were considered ideal, as the concept it represented (a community as one, united) was a perfect fit.
 In the words of co-founder and graphic designer Lil Black (aka Lil Visser):

 “We needed an emblem.
 Paul sent me a logo by a designer involved with Burning Man.
 It was a… image of a brown and a white fist holding aloft burning matches…”

 “I didn’t think did justice to what we were komplotting here at the end of Africa.
 I remembered that in my vast collection of images there was a teeny black and white graphic representation of a San cave painting from Tarkastad depicting one body, several heads and many dancing feet.
 Apparently in rock art, a polymelia image narrates ‘the sensation of having one or more extra limbs as a result of hallucinatory sensations experienced by dancing shamans as they perform healing, rainmaking and other rituals during a trance dance ceremony’.”